STUDENTS: MONDAY, OCTOBER 1, 2018 11:59 P.M.

 - References‑ All references used in the proposal should be cited.
 Check with your Faculty Sponsor to use the citation format appropriate for your field of study.

 THE ONLINE APPLICATION SYSTEM WILL OPEN ON FRIDAY, MARCH 16, 2018 AT 9AM .
 Log into CHC PATHS.
 Students may begin preparing their proposals off-line following the proposal requirements provided above.

 Please note: Application information may be used for a press release.

 Online applications are accepted mid to late March for disbursement during the following fall, and in early October for disbursement during the spring.

 The March deadline is for juniors applying for fall semester (when the students will be seniors).
 The October deadline is for juniors and seniors applying for spring semester.

-The Faculty Sponsor deadline is six days after the student application deadline.
+The Faculty Sponsor deadline is seven days after the student application deadline.
 Faculty Sponsors must submit their supporting documents thru CHC PATHS to complete the application.
 Applications without the Faculty Sponsor's supporting documents cannot be considered for funding.

 For additional information or questions, please contact: